Share this post on:

 You can even turn on others and blame them for things you have done or brought on yourself.

-Be aware of your pessimism: it causes dark moods and negative thought patterns that you tend to project on reality.
+Be aware of your pessimism.
+It can cause dark moods and negative thought patterns that you tend to project onto reality.

 When you succumb to this self-doubt, you can become your worst enemy and may harm yourself more than anyone else.